leoncvlt/trading212-pie-sync/README.md

 Finally, pass the `--c` flag if you don't trust the script and want to review all changes before commiting the pie edits.

+### Instruments substitutions
+Not all stocks might be available on Trading212 - if one of the sources you are syncing changes with contains a stock that you is not present on the platform, you can set a up a substitution for it by editing the `substitutions.json` file and adding an entry with the format `[original ticker]: [ticker to use if original not found]`.
+Alternatively, you can use your own substitutions json file with the flag `--substitutions`.

 ## Known Bugs
 - Keep the automated window on the front / don't minimized it while it's running, or else it might jam the process.
 - Once in a blue moon, you might get a `StaleElementException` - simply restart the script in that case.
+- If the process appears to stop at some point / clicking / opening the wrong things, try deleting the `profile` folder (which contains cookies and settings for the automated browser session)